Why Do I Keep Having the Same Nightmare?

 - Anticipatory anxiety that reinforces the pattern

-If you begin to expect the nightmare, your body can become tense and your nervous system gets overexcited before sleep.
-That tension increases excitation during REM.
-Increased excitation makes the nightmare script easier to trigger.
+If you begin to expect the nightmare, your body can become tense and your nervous system gets activated before sleep.
+That tension increases emotional arousal during REM.
+Increased arousal makes the nightmare script easier to trigger.

 The cycle feeds itself.